grantvanwyk/CapstoneProject/README.md

 ## 🗣️ Non-Technical Summary

 This project uses machine learning to predict a person’s waist measurement based on other body dimensions like shoulder width, chest size, and leg length.
-By analyzing patterns in physical measurements from over 700 individuals, the model can estimate waist size without needing direct measurement.
+By analyzing patterns in physical measurements from over 700 individuals, including an additional 1000 individuals of synthetic data, created to supplement the original measurements, the model can estimate waist size without needing direct measurement.
 We tested four different algorithms and found that the Random Forest model gave the most accurate results.
 This kind of model can support applications in fashion, fitness, or health, offering sizing suggestions or tracking changes in body shape — all without needing expensive equipment or intrusive methods.

 ## 📁 Project Structure